ECOFLOW Portable Power Station RIVER 3

 • Driving a lot, want car backup?
 Slot D (R600).
 Smaller capacity, but 12V output and weight matter.

 • Whole-home backup, big fridge, multiple devices?
 Slot E (DELTA 3 1500Wh).
-The 4000W AC output is the differentiator.
+The 1500Wh capacity, expandable with add-on batteries, is the differentiator.

 • Want the easiest "buy once" answer with solar?
 Slot F (DELTA 3 Plus + panel).
 Bundle saves money and you don't have to think about pairing.